 ECJ urges work time recording

-ECJ judgment of 14.05.2019 in the case C 55 / 18 Committed Company to record the working hours of their employees.
+The ECJ judgment of 14.05.2019 in case C 55/18 obliges Company to record the working hours of their employees.
 This means that all companies would have to install a timekeeping system.
 Now it is up to German jurisdiction how the verdict of the ECJ is dealt with.

 In Germany, employers have until now been required to record overtime beyond the normal working time of eight hours per day.
 As usual, the reactions are very different: while unions welcome the verdict, it hails criticism from employers' organizations.
 Whether such a scheme reduces overtime, however, is doubtful.

-In our current "Working time monitor 2019" We took a closer look at 215.403 employee data regarding overtime hours.
+In our "Working Time Monitor" We took a closer look at 215.403 employee data regarding overtime hours.
 The result: One third of specialists in Germany work for more than a year in vain during their entire professional life.
 The result for executives sounds even more dramatic, as they contribute 74 to 15.390's total overtime without compensation.
 Those are full 21 months again.

 However, as extreme as these numbers may sound, 46 percent of employees claim that they are not working overtime.
 So we're dealing with very different work-life balances.
 But let's take a step back and take a closer look at the data.
 Around 40 percent of the data we examine comes from women and 60 percent from men.
 Most of the information is for professionals (92,6 percent).
 Only 7,4 percent are from executives.